 I always could not believe it.
 So expensive and so bad!
 I thought it is because organic farmers still apply something, so that mice or insects don’t eat crops.
 I tried washing before cooking, it seemed to help a bit, but I guess only psychologically, because when I simply asked a farmer, what’s wrong, I got the picture.

-Oat flakes are deemed as a diet food for people who want to lose extra fats.
+Oat flakes are deemed as a diet food for people who want to lose weight.
 Mass producers put some dietologist union stamps on the packages that oat flakes are very healthy.
 How absurd it all is after I heard what farmer told me.

-Fat acids.
+Long-chain fatty acids.
 That is the problem.
-As soon as grain is damaged, i.e., pressed.
-Fats in the grain start to react with air and become acids.
+As soon as grain is damaged, i.e., pealed, pressed, fats in the grain start to react with air and become acids.
 After one month it goes so far, that it is possible to feel it by taste.
-In order not to frustrate consumers mass producers heat process oat flakes to KILL the precious oils in it.
+In order not to frustrate consumers mass producers heat-process oat flakes to deactivate enzymes that cause rancidity (“Processing of oats and the impact of processing operations on nutrition and health benefits”, 2014., British Journal of Nutrition).
 This is how oat flakes become from MOST FAT grain into DIET food.
-Yes, oats contain more fats than most grains.
+Yes, oats contain more fats than most grains (2,75%).

 I noticed the same about the barley.
 When I was younger I was not so principal about my health and I had a drink time to time.
 Of course I wanted to try some organic beer.
 What I noticed was, that beer that is made of organic barley for some reason tasted like plant oil.
 I was surprised!
 Why did they add plant oil in beer?!
 It was unusual, but this is how beer tasted hundred years ago and what people drink today is actually something else.